bozeman42/storefront/README.md

 - [ ] Select default / thumbnail image for item
 - [ ] Cancel image on add item page (delete image and remove reference in database)

+### Setup Notes
+- Clone repo
+- yarn install at root
+- create .env file with appropriate values based on the example.env in the project
+- using postgres, execute the SQL-setup files in sequence
+- create the following folders
+  - `server/uploads`
+  - `server/logs`
+  - `server/public/images`